NickAtGit/NSReviewUtility/README.md

 # NSReviewUtility

 NSReviewUtility is a package for counting the happiness of a user in your app.
 It triggers the `SKStoreReviewController` review request when a certain condition happens.
 You can specify the `happinessIndexCheckCount` and the `daysAfterFirstLaunchCheckCount` to control when the `SKStoreReviewController` should appear at first.
 The package prevents asking for review when the dialogue already appeared on your current app version or you asked more than three times a year.
-The ideas for that are from this blog post [Increase App Ratings by using SKStoreReviewController](https://www.avanderlee.com/swift/skstorereviewcontroller-app-ratings/)
+The ideas for that are from this blog post: [Increase App Ratings by using SKStoreReviewController](https://www.avanderlee.com/swift/skstorereviewcontroller-app-ratings/)

 ## Usage example